oroinc/documentation/crm/user_guide_roles/sales_tools/territory_management.rst

 Once the details have been saved, a new territory with its matching records should become available in the **Matching Records** section.
 Matching records are records filtered according to the conditions determined for a specific territory.
 By default, the territory is inactive.
 To activate the territory and assign it to the opportunity records, click :guilabel:`Activate`.

-.. note:: Note that if the territory has not been activated, the Territory column of the Matching records grid will not contain any records yet.
+.. note:: Note that if the territory has not been activated, the Territory column of the Matching records grid will not contain any values yet.

 |